 If the complainant has complied with all requirements for requesting a hearing as described above, a hearing must be scheduled by the hearing officer promptly for a time and place reasonably convenient to both the complainant and the PHA.
-A written notification or a notification by phone specifying the time, place and the procedures governing the hearing must be delivered to the complainant and the appropriate PHA official.
+A written notification specifying the time, place and the procedures governing the hearing must be delivered to the complainant and the appropriate PHA official.

-Within 10 business days of receiving a written or oral request for a hearing, the hearing officer will schedule and send written notice of the hearing to both the complainant and the PHA.
+Within ten (10) business days of receiving a written request for a hearing, the hearing officer will schedule and send written notice of the hearing to both the complainant and the HACW.